dapr/quickstarts/11.hello-dapr-slim/README.md

 ## Slim Init vs Default Init

 With the run of `dapr init --slim`, only the binaries `daprd` and `placement` are instaled in the system.
 In the normal default init, `dapr init` placement service is installed as a container and additional redis and zipkin containers are run for enabling state store and tracing, which requires Docker to be installed as a prerequisite.
 See [environment setup](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md) for more information.
-The minimal init provides only limited functionaity unless you [configure](https://github.com/dapr/docs/tree/master/howto/configure-redis#Self-Hosted-Mode-without-Containers) a state store yourself.
+The slim init provides only limited functionaity unless you [configure](https://github.com/dapr/docs/tree/master/howto/configure-redis#Self-Hosted-Mode-without-Containers) a state store yourself.

 ## Next Steps